maniaplanet/documentation/05.manialink/02.maniacode/docs.md

 </maniacode>
 ```

-If we usethe line below, there will be not message at the end of the ManiaCode (useful for redirections)
+If we use the line below, there will be no message at the end of the ManiaCode (useful for redirections)

 ```xml
 <maniacode noconfirmation="1">
 ```

 ## The differents functions
-### Write a message message
+### Write a message

 ```xml
 <show_message>